anumkhanit/ticket-lifecycle/README.md

 - Assign it to the relevant department or team.

-- Ticket Lifecycle:

-Tickets in osTicket go through various stages, from creation to resolution.
-These stages often include:
+- Tickets in osTicket go through various stages, from creation to resolution:
     - New: The ticket is newly created and awaiting assignment.
     - Open: The ticket has been assigned and is in the process of being addressed.
     - Overdue: The ticket has exceeded its expected resolution time.
     - Resolved: The issue has been resolved, and the ticket is waiting for confirmation from the requester.
     - Closed: The ticket is closed after successful resolution and confirmation.

 <h3>Ticket Examples:</h3>
 <p>Let's explore some ticket examples to better understand how to handle them within osTicket:</p>